-Sustainability can be a complicated concept for little ones to grasp—but that doesn’t mean it’s impossible.
-In honor of Earth Day, this month we’re giving you five tips for teaching your kids how to live a sustainable lifestyle—after all, it’s their generation that will inherit the earth!
+Sustainability can be a complicated concept for little ones to grasp-but that doesn’t mean it’s impossible.
+In honor of Earth Day, this month we’re giving you five tips for teaching your kids how to live a sustainable lifestyle-after all, it’s their generation that will inherit the earth!
 Teaching your children good habits now will set the groundwork for them growing up to be responsible adults, and as a bonus, it will also provide opportunities for family bonding time!
+There are plenty of ways you can adjust your current lifestyle to a more sustainable one.
+Even simple things like changing the products you buy in your weekly shop can help a great deal!
+For instance, check out these best reusable paper towels which can both save the planet and, in the long run, save you money too!

 Make Recycling a Game: